Continuing Education Activity

 The pathophysiology of adrenal insufficiency depends on the etiology.
 With most forms of autoimmune (primary) adrenal insufficiency, the patient has antibodies that attack various enzymes in the adrenal cortex (though cell-mediated mechanisms also contribute).
-Various genetic factors have been identified that play a role in the development of primary adrenal insufficiency or autoimmune adrenalitis.
+Various genetic factors have been identified that play a role in developing primary adrenal insufficiency or autoimmune adrenalitis.
 These include the major histocompatibility complex (MHC) haplotypes DR3-DQ2 and DR4-DQ8.

 Tertiary adrenal insufficiency refers to decreased hypothalamic stimulation of the pituitary to secrete ACTH.
 Exogenous steroid administration is the most common cause of tertiary adrenal insufficiency.
 Surgery to correct Cushing disease can also lead to tertiary adrenal insufficiency.

 The adrenal cortex is divided into three layers, each responsible for producing a specific hormone.
 Histopathology varies according to the pathological process involved in adrenal gland dysfunction.
 In autoimmune adrenalitis, there is atrophy of the adrenal gland with infiltration of lymphocytes along with fibrosis of the adrenal capsule.
-As adrenal insufficiency is caused by dysfunction of the cortex, the adrenal medulla is not affected and is spared.
-Adrenal insufficiency due to tuberculosis results in enlargement of the adrenal glands with the presence of caseating granulomas.
+As adrenal insufficiency is caused by dysfunction of the cortex, the adrenal medulla is not affected and is spared—adrenal insufficiency due to tuberculosis results in enlargement of the adrenal glands with caseating granulomas.
 The adrenal medulla is usually not spared, and the gland is characterized by diffuse calcification.

 In patients with acquired immunodeficiency syndrome (AIDS), there is infarction, hemorrhage, and necrotizing inflammation of the adrenal gland.

 Patients with adrenal insufficiency often present with hypotension, altered mental status, anorexia, vomiting, weight loss, fatigue, and recurrent abdominal pain.
 Reproductive complaints typically occur in women (amenorrhea, loss of libido, decreased axillary and pubic hair).
-Salt craving and orthostatic hypotension are common in patients with primary adrenal insufficiency, due to the volume depletion from the reduced mineralocorticoid function.
-Obtaining a history of exogenous corticosteroid use is crucial in making the diagnosis, especially in cases of chronic adrenal insufficiency.
+Salt craving and orthostatic hypotension are common in patients with primary adrenal insufficiency due to the volume depletion from the reduced mineralocorticoid function.
+Obtaining a history of exogenous corticosteroid use is crucial in making the diagnosis, especially in chronic adrenal insufficiency cases.